-Lots in Tucker Hill will have two main types of encroach-ments: Building Element Encroachments and Primary Building Encroachments.
-Building Element Encroach-ments are allowed on all lots in Tucker Hill and include terraces, porches, bay windows, canopies, awnings, and balconies.
-All of these elements are permitted to extend within the area between the sidewalk and the building fa-cade.
-Chimneys are permitted to extend into the side yard
+Lots in Tucker Hill will have two main types of encroach-Lots in lucker Hill Will nave two main types of encroachments: Building Element Encroachments and Primary Building Encroachments.
+Building Element Encroachments are allowed on all lots in Tucker Hill and include terraces, porches, bay windows, canopies, awnings, and balconies.
+All of these elements are permitted to extend within the area between the sidewalk and the building facade.
+Chimneys are permitted to extend into the side yard sethack